sigma-epsilon/sigmaepsilon.mesh/README.md

-# **SigmaEpsilon.Mesh** - Data Structures and Computation for Polygonal Meshes in Python
+# **SigmaEpsilon.Mesh** - Data Structures and Computation for Complex Polygonal Meshes in Python

 ![ ](logo.png)